thearrival/new-beginning/README.md

 Overview ~
-This is the most diffecult section and you have to be patient and think out of the box in order to prupose in this part is to crack the vulnerable ports and it's may take to some time .... the first thing i always do after the fist step of the pentest is to check the version and detials of the target open ports and discover about it and see how its secure in ( vlunerable.com )
+This is the most diffecult section and you have to be patient and think out of the box in order to well-perform and crack the vulnerable ports and it's may take to some time .... the first thing i always do after the first step of the pentest is to check the version and detials of the targeted open ports and discover about it and see how its secure in ( vlunerable.com )